-FNS50217 – Diploma of Accounting
+FNS50222 Diploma of Accounting

 Work functions in the occupational areas where this qualification may be used are subject to regulatory requirements.
 Refer to the relevant regulator for specific guidance on requirements.
 This qualification includes units that comprise an approved Tax Practitioner Board (TPB) course in Australian taxation law and commercial law, which are relevant for registration as a tax agent.
 Persons seeking registration with the TPB should check current registration requirements with the TPB, as registration requirements are reviewed regularly.

 For International and Local Students:

-Completion of the FNSSS00014 Accounting Principles Skill Set;
+FNSSS00014 Accounting Principles Skill Set;

-Completion of FNS40615 Certificate IV in Accounting or equivalent;
+FNS40222 Certificate IV in Accounting and Bookkeeping;

 Language, Literacy and Numeracy test (LLN)

-All students will undertake pre-training review which aims to identify their training needs through questions on previous education or training, basic computing skills and interview conducted by BLC enrolment officer.
+All students will undertake a pre-training review which aims to identify their training needs through questions on previous education or training, basic computing skills, and interview conducted by the BLC enrolment officer.
 The interview also aims to identify possible RPL opportunities.

-I. Either a minimum IELTS (General) test score of 5.5 or equivalent for direct entry into a VET course;
+I. Either a minimum IELTS test score of 5.5 or equivalent for direct entry into a VET course;

-or, IELTS score of 5.0 or equivalent with and ELICOS course (up to 20 weeks) to be taken before the main VET course.
+or, IELTS score of 5.0 or equivalent with and ELICOS course (up to 10 weeks) to be taken before the main VET course.

-or, IELTS score of 4.5 or equivalent with an ELICOS course (up to 30 weeks) to be taken before the main VET course.
+or, IELTS score of 4.5 or equivalent with an ELICOS course (up to 20 weeks) to be taken before the main VET course.

 II.
 Evidence that they have studied in English for at least five years in Australia, Canada, New Zealand, Republic of Ireland, South Africa, United Kingdom or United States.

-III.Evidence that, within two years of their application date, they have successfully completed in Australia a foundation course or a senior secondary certificate of education or a substantial part of a course from Australian Qualifications Framework at the Certificate IV or higher level qualification, from the Australian Qualifications Framework.
+III.Evidence that, within two years of their application date, they have successfully completed in Australia a foundation course or a senior secondary certificate of education or a substantial part of a course from Australian Qualifications Framework at the Certificate IV or higher level, while they held a student visa.

 Basic Computing Skills